Kitchener Rangers: Ontario Hockey League awards

-Members of the Kitchener Rangers have been named recipients of OHL Awards 34 times.
+Members of the Kitchener Rangers have been named recipients of OHL awards 41 times.

-OHL All-Star Team

-Members of the Kitchener Rangers have been named to All-Star teams 61 times.

-OHL All-Rookie Team

-Members of the Kitchener Rangers have been named to All-Star teams 23 times.

 Arena

 The Kitchener Rangers play home games at the Kitchener Memorial Auditorium Complex.
 The Auditorium was built in 1951 and underwent major renovations in 2002.
 In 2007–08, over 500 seats were added to accommodate larger crowds for the 2008 Memorial Cup.
 Over the 2012 off-season, The Aud was once again expanded with the addition of close to 1,000 seats, as well as an upper concourse and improvements to team dressing rooms and business offices.
 The Kitchener Memorial Auditorium Complex includes Jack Couch Park for baseball, Kiwanis and Kinsmen ice pads in the arena, and the main Auditorium arena known as the Dom Cardillo Arena.
 Centennial Stadium (football) was demolished in Spring, 2013 due to safety concerns.